JustDooooIt/GMUI/README.md

 #### Easy to use

-1. New scenes must be created in the scenes folder in the root directory and need to use the GNode, GNode2D, GNode3D, GControl nodes provided by GMUI, then create XML files in the layouts directory, examples are as follows:
+1. New scenes must be created in the `scenes` folder in the root directory and need to use the `GNode`, `GNode2D`, `GNode3D`, `GControl` nodes provided by GMUI, then create XML files in the `layouts` directory, examples are as follows:

 ![Screenshot 2023-06-05 171104](https://github.com/JustDooooIt/GoVM/assets/43512399/758ec2c1-eb21-4cd1-9daf-26e54bf3c191)